 Babin and Willink’s business venture has turned out to be very successful.
 Their client list includes some of the biggest publicly traded companies in the world.
 Companies like Shell, Microsoft, Boeing, and GE.

 And after gaining years of experience in the private sector coaching executives and providing large scale consultation for corporations, Jocko and Leif decided that it was time to take Echelon Front’s values and philosophy to a new market.

 Extreme Ownership: How U.S. Navy Seals Lead and Win was published in 2015, and co-authored by none other than Leif and Jocko.
-It wrapped up all of what Echelon Front provided the corporate scene into a compelling read.
+It wraps up all of what Echelon Front offers into a compelling read.

 10 Step Extreme Ownership Checklist